cloudspannerecosystem/autoscaler/README.md

 8. If the configured cooldown period has passed, then the Scaler function requests the Spanner Instance to scale out or in.

-Throughout the flow, the Cloud Spanner Autoscaler writes a step by step summary of its recommendations and actions to [Cloud Logging][cloud-logging] for tracking and auditing.
+Throughout the flow, the Autoscaler writes a step by step summary of its recommendations and actions to [Cloud Logging][cloud-logging] for tracking and auditing.

 ## Deployment

-To deploy the Cloud Spanner Autoscaler, decide which of the following strategies is best adjusted to fulfill your technical and operational needs.
+To deploy the Autoscaler, decide which of the following strategies is best adjusted to fulfill your technical and operational needs.

 *   [Per-Project deployment](terraform/per-project/README.md): all the
-    components of the Cloud Spanner Autoscaler reside in the same project as your Spanner instances.
+    components of the Autoscaler reside in the same project as your Spanner instances.
 This deployment is ideal for independent teams who want to self manage the configuration and infrastructure of their own Autoscalers.
 It is also a good entry point for testing the Autoscaler